 I crawled back into the tarp, moving gingerly as I nursed the lumps and raspberries given to me by Katahdin.
 I settled back in for the night on my Neoair pad.
 It had been a good, tough day.
 My legs ached as reawakened muscles struggled to repair themselves from the day’s activity.
 I popped a few Vitamin I and settled down, smiling in relief.

 My trip had begun.
 I was going to sleep soundly – even better yet b/c it was a sleep of release.
-I believe everyone has a place in the world, a place where they feel completely comfortable and at ease.
+I believe everyone has a place where they feel completely comfortable and at ease.
 The forests, mountains, plains, and deserts have always been that place for me.
 I have always embraced the wilder world.
-These sometimes brutal, often beautiful lands are where my senses are reawakened to scents, sights and encounters that most people don’t experience anymore.
+These sometimes brutal, often beautiful lands are where my senses are reawakened to scents, sights, and encounters that most people don’t experience anymore.

-In the end, love will always take me home and ground me for a time, but peace and purpose will inevitably draw me back.
+Ultimately, love will always take me home and ground me for a time, but peace and purpose will inevitably draw me back.